William Howard Taft: Tariffs and reciprocity

 At the time of Taft's presidency, protectionism through the use of tariffs was a fundamental position of the Republican Party.
-The Dingley Tariff had been enacted to protect American industry from foreign competition.
-The 1908 party platform had supported unspecified revisions to the Dingley Act, and Taft interpreted this to mean reductions.
+The Dingley Act tariff had been enacted to protect American industry from foreign competition.
+The 1908 party platform had supported unspecified revisions to the Dingley Act, and Taft interpreted this to mean reduction.
 Taft called a special session of Congress to convene on March 15, 1909, to deal with the tariff question.

 Sereno E. Payne, chairman of the House Ways and Means Committee, had held hearings in late 1908, and sponsored the resulting draft legislation.
-On balance, the bill reduced tariffs slightly, but when it passed the House in April 1909 and reached the Senate, the chairman of the Senate Finance Committee, Rhode Island Senator Nelson W. Aldrich, attached many amendments raising rates.
+On balance, the bill reduced tariffs slightly, but when it passed the House in April 1909 and reached the Senate, the chairman of the Senate Finance Committee, Rhode Island senator Nelson W. Aldrich, attached many amendments raising rates.
 This outraged progressives such as Wisconsin's Robert M. La Follette, who urged Taft to say that the bill was not in accord with the party platform.
 Taft refused, angering them.
 Taft insisted that most imports from the Philippines be free of duty, and according to Anderson, showed effective leadership on a subject he was knowledgeable on and cared about.

 When opponents sought to modify the tariff bill to allow for an income tax, Taft opposed it on the ground that the Supreme Court would likely strike it down as unconstitutional, as it had before.
 Instead, they proposed a constitutional amendment, which passed both houses in early July, was sent to the states, and by 1913 was ratified as the Sixteenth Amendment.
 In the conference committee, Taft won some victories, such as limiting the tax on lumber.
 The conference report passed both houses, and Taft signed it on August 6, 1909.
 The Payne-Aldrich tariff was immediately controversial.
 According to Coletta, "Taft had lost the initiative, and the wounds inflicted in the acrid tariff debate never healed".

 In Taft's annual message sent to Congress in December 1910, he urged a free trade accord with Canada.
 Britain at that time still handled Canada's foreign relations, and Taft found the British and Canadian governments willing.
-Many in Canada opposed an accord, fearing the U.S. would dump it when convenient as it had the 1854 Elgin-Marcy Treaty in 1866, and farm and fisheries interests in the United States were also opposed.
-After talks with Canadian officials in January 1911, Taft had the agreement, which was not a treaty, introduced into Congress and it passed in late July.
-The Parliament of Canada, led by Prime Minister Sir Wilfrid Laurier, had deadlocked over the issue.
+Many in Canada opposed an accord, fearing the U.S. would dump it when it became inconvenient, as it had the 1854 Elgin-Marcy Treaty in 1866, and farm and fisheries interests in the United States were also opposed.
+After talks with Canadian officials in January 1911, Taft had the agreement, which was not a treaty, introduced into Congress.
+It passed in late July.
+The Parliament of Canada led by Prime Minister Sir Wilfrid Laurier had deadlocked over the issue.
 Canadians turned Laurier out of office in the September 1911 election and Robert Borden became the new prime minister.
-No cross-border agreement was concluded, and the debate deepened divisions in the Republican Party.
+No cross-border agreement was concluded, and the debate deepened divisions within the Republican Party.